Bradlb03/ThreatKit/README.md

 A teaching/learning security toolkit that helps users evaluate **Passwords**, **URLs**, **Emails (Phishing)**, and **Files (Malware)** with explainable results.
 Frontend is Flask/Jinja + Bootstrap 5 (dark theme).
 Results are shown with consistent score meters and human-readable labels.

 > **Privacy & Disclaimer:** Inputs are processed in memory and not intentionally persisted.
 No system is perfect—low risk ≠ safe.
 Use antivirus and follow org policies.
-See [/privacy](/privacy).

 ---